Category Archives: Interview

 Are you a bookworm?
 What is your favourite genre and/or authors?
 Kindle or actual book?

-Is “Fatal Equation” available to purchase worldwide?
+Is “Silenda” available to purchase worldwide?

 Personal now – what outfits and shoes would you normally be found wearing?